Notes on John 10

 Other

 Scriptures in John tell how our sinful rejection is overcome.
-The Spirit does
+To get started we

-case of all to whom the Spirit is pleased to give life (3:8)!
+whom the Spirit is pleased to produce life (3:8)!
 Those who are not Jesus’

 sheep will not believe, but those who are His sheep listen when He calls them